kinow/autosubmit/docs/source/installation/index.rst

 About hosts parameters:

-From 3.14+ onwards, the users can tailor autosubmit commands to run on specific machines.
+From 3.14+ onwards, the users can tailor Autosubmit commands to run on specific machines.
 Previously, only the run was affected by the deprecated whitelist parameter.

 * authorized =  [<command1,commandN> <machine1,machineN>] list of machines that can run given autosubmit commands.
 If the list is empty, all machines are allowed.
 * forbidden =   [<command1,commandN> <machine1,machineN>] list of machines that cannot run given autosubmit commands.
 If the list is empty, no machine is forbidden.